petter-holmberg/cpp-ref/classes.md

 Copy constructors and copy assignment operators should not implement copying in terms of one of the other.
 Instead, put common functionality in a third function that both call.
 [Meyers05](#Meyers05) §12

 If you write the copy constructor, and allocate or duplicate some resource in it, you should also write a destructor that releases it.
 [Sutter05](#Sutter05) §52

+In C++11, default generation of the copy constructor if a user-declared copy assignment operator or destructor is provided has been deprecated, so declare one (using either `default` or custom implementation) to make it future-proof.
+[Meyers14](#Meyers14) §17

+In C++11, the copy constructor is deleted if the class declares a move constructor or move assignment operator, and must be user-declared to enable copy construction.
+[Meyers14](#Meyers14) §17

 Copy construction needs to be correct (and should be cheap) for Value classes in order to make them usable in standard containers.
 [Meyers01](#Meyers01) §3